 Some vegetables have runners that can spread out quite a bit.
 Adding trellises and fencing to your garden will help the runners climb up instead of spreading out all over your garden space.

 Berry bushes can end up taking up a lot of room.
 If you’re limited on space, make sure before buying bushes and plants you look at the dimensions.
-There are dwarf varieties available for most bushes.
+There are dwarf varieties available for most bushes for a smaller Victory Garden.

 If you have the room to add some fruit trees to your garden, you’re lucky.
 Not only do they add beauty to your yard, but they are a generous source of food if you take care of the trees.